wduquette/molt/README.md

   can be defined the same way, and loaded into the interpreter on creation.
   * A binary extension is just a crate that can so initialize the interp.
 * Implement stack traces
-  * Need not mimic TCL's.
+  * Need not mimic TCL's output.
-* Implement interp evaluation depth checking.

 ## Plans